 The Vučedol Culture Museum is a unique museum in the world dedicated to a very important prehistoric period and, for that time highly developed, the Vučedol culture that flourished between 3000 and 2200 B.C.
 This attractive location was first inhabited around 6000 B.C. at the time of the first farmers, and it was inhabited more or less intensively through the whole of prehistory.
 Vučedol was undoubtedly the most significant European center at the time of the Vučedol culture.

-You can explore this unique site and museum with our multilingual Cultural places app, which contains everything that you need to know about this place!
+You can explore this unique site and museum with our multilingual Cultural places platform, which contains everything that you need to know about this place!
 The best thing of all is that it is super easy to use.
-All you have to do is download, listen and enjoy the stories prepared for you.
+All you have to do is buy the tour, listen, and enjoy the stories prepared for you.